NuncObdurat/financialtools/Stock Analysis/README.md

 - math
 - tkinter

-To install dependencies, you can use `pip` command.
+To install dependencies, you can use the `pip` command.
 E.g.:

 - pip install pandas
 - pip install numpy